Few people have reached the South Pole on a ski-pulka expedition.

 • Flight from the South Pole to Union Glacier.

-• Welcome dinner upon arrival at Punta Arenas and celebration dinner at Union Glacier.
+• Welcome dinner upon arrival in Punta Arenas and celebration dinner at Union Glacier.

 • Airport/hotel transfers in Punta Arenas.